23-2-DSDN242/time-based-media-paewaicame/README.md

 ## MDDN 242 Project 1: Time-based Media

 This project is a spin on classic segmented displays often found in digital LCD timepieces like digital watches and clocks.
 Time is displayed in sophisticated typography that takes advantage of a matrix of segmented displays converting a typically limiting form of text display into an interesting and modern take on a segmented display.

+The clock's graphics are drawn onto an off-screen buffer, which is then sampled by an array of segments.
+Subtle movement and the ticking of the clock